Skjoldrun/StandUpMate/docs/index.md

 This is a C# WPF Tool to remind the user to change his stance from sitting to standing and vice versa.

+I have built this for my office time to not sit all day, but to change my desk for standing while working and get the blood flowing again.

 # Build and Test

-Open the solution in your IDO and build it.
+Open the solution in your IDE and build it.

 # Built with